-There are different ways of providing your data documentation, depending on the context in which your data and documentation are shared and/or stored.
+There are different ways of providing data documentation when publishing data, depending on the context in which both your data and documentation are published and/or stored.

-If the information needed to understand data is in a journal article or in an online platform, it is possible to refer to it from the data sharing system, but before doing so you should be sure that (a) it provides sufficient detail and (b) that it will be available as open access.
+If the information needed to understand the data is in a journal article or in an online platform, it is possible to refer to it from the data sharing/publishing system, but before doing so you should be sure that (a) it provides sufficient detail and (b) that it will be available as open access.\

-Some disciplines have developed structured metadata schemas for recording supporting information.
-Find out the fields of the metadata schema, download or copy these fields into your data documentation and fill these in as you go through your project.
-A structured metadata file can accompany files/data being deposited in a repository.
+Some disciplines have developed structured metadata schemes for recording supporting information.
+Find out the fields of the metadata scheme, download or copy these fields into your data documentation and fill these in as you go through your project.
+Some repositories could allow a structured metadata file to accompany files/data being deposited in the repository.

-Any information that cannot be recorded in a structured way (i.e. as the values of fields in a data or metadata file) can be recorded as free text within a README file.
-A README file can accompany files/data being deposited in a repository.
+Any information that cannot be recorded in a highly structured way could be recorded as free text within a README file.
+Some repositories could allow a README file to accompany files/data being deposited in a repository.